The Gibbs Sampler with Particle Efficient Importance Sampling for State-Space Models

-The selection of the parametric class of kernels $k_t$ is inherently problem-specific since these kernels are meant to provide a functional approximation to the product $g_\theta(y_t|x_t)f_\theta(x_t|x_{t-1})\chi_{t+1}(x_{1:t};c_{t+1})$.
-In the applications below, we consider SSMs with Gaussian transition densities $f_\theta$, which suggest to select the $k_t$'s as Gaussian kernels.
-In this case the EIS LS problems (\ref{eq:EIS-LS}) take the form of simple {\sl linear} LS problems.
-However, it is important to note that EIS is by no means restricted to the use of Gaussian IS samplers.
-The EIS LS problems become linear for all density kernels $k_t$ chosen within the exponential family of densities and (P)EIS implementations for more flexible IS densities such as mixture of normal distributions are found in Kleppe and Liesenfeld (2014) and Scharth and Kohn (2016).
+The selection of the parametric class ${\cal K}$ of kernels $k_t$ is inherently model-specific since they are meant to provide a functional approximation to the product $g_\theta f_\theta \chi_{t+1}$.
+General guidelines for the selection of ${\cal K}$ are found in Richard and Zhang (2007).
+If $k_t$ is constructed using kernels within the exponential family of distributions the EIS LS regressions (\ref{eq:EIS-LS}) take the form of simple {\sl linear} LS problems.
+This together with the property that such exponential kernels are closed under multiplication simplifies the application of EIS to the SSMs we consider below.
+There we use for $k_t$ Gaussian kernels as well as kernels for mixtures of Gaussian distributions.